jarmoruuth/TestAutoIntegrate/FullProcessing/Readme.md

 ## Test support mechanism

-The test script includes the source of `AutoIntegrate`but disable the execution of `main()` (for example by using a `#define`).
+The test script includes the source of `AutoIntegrate` but disable the execution of `main()` (for example by using a `#define`).

 It makes its own initialization (restoring the default parameter values and directories) and creates a subclass of the main Dialog of AutoIntegrate that contains the code to automatically populate the file list and parameters and execute the test.

 The code relies as much as possible on the standard methods of AutoIntegrate.
-Especialy it uses the `AutoSetup.json` to load the file list and parameters.
-Therefore `AutoIntegrate` can be used to create the `Autosetup.json` specifying the test environment.
+Especialy it uses the format of the `AutoSetup.json` to load the file list and parameters.
+Therefore `AutoIntegrate` can be used to create the `AutoSetup.json` specifying the test environment.

-The location of the source image files can be forced to be relative to the test definitions (they are replaced at load time), so the test can be at different locations for different users.
+The source images are relative to the test definitions, in a subdirectory `images`.

 All tests (or a specific sequence of test) can be run without human intervention, with a new AutoIntegrateDialog created for each test.